Tag

 There’s another category of spam/scam texts that have been making the rounds in recent years that may seem much more innocuous on the surface.
 Rather than offering up links or alerts, these are incoming messages are phrased in such a way to make you think somebody simply sent a text to your number by mistake.
 They can begin with everything from a simple greeting to a message that looks like it’s following up on a referral or another conversation, such as the examples shown in the screenshots above about a “golfing party tomorrow” or “a pet dog for sale.”

 These are almost never real texts.
-Instead, they’re designed to draw the recipient in to a conversation with a scammer as a form of “ engineering” attack.
+Instead, they’re designed to draw the recipient in to a conversation with a scammer as a form of “social engineering” attack.
 Many folks will be tempted to respond either out of curiosity or a genuine desire to be helpful by letting the person know they have the wrong number.
 The scammer will then try to engage you with some friendly banter that will ultimately lead to a request for some kind of help that will involve clicking a link they provide or sending them some money.

 It’s usually easy to recognize these messages by the numbers they come from — folks in South Carolina or San Bernardino aren’t likely to be legitimately mistyping a Toronto number asking about a pet dog for sale or announcing a golfing party.